-Great Student Exchange Programs
+Great Foreign Exchange Student Programs

 If you're looking for an exchange program, you'll want to consider whether a particular program operates in the country you'd like to visit and how much it costs.
 Beyond those basics, you'll also want to consider factors such as how the program finds the family you'll stay with, what special activities you get to participate in while you're there, and most importantly, what past participants say about their experiences with the program.
 Many of the top exchange programs have spent decades helping teens make memories through their programs.